vess-dev/vess-dev/README.md

 ## ⚡ Currently

- - Dungeons and Dragons (Weekly Session)
  - Fallout 2d20 (Weekly Session)
  - Programming for Advent of Code.
- - Writing, reading, cycling.
+ - Writing, reading, and cycling.

 ## 🔭 History

  - Decent with Rust and Python.
- - Okay with JS, HTML, CSS.
+ - Okay with JS, CSS, HTML.
- - Familiar with Java, Lua, Bash.
+ - Familiar with SQL, Java, Bash.
  - Once looked at C++, C, ASM.

 ## 🌱 Self